Employee turnover: Calculation

 For example, at the start of the year a business had 40 employees, but during the year 9 staff resigned with 2 new hires, thus leaving 33 staff members at the end of the year.
 Hence this year's turnover is 25%.
 This is derived from, (9/((40+33)/2)) = 25%.
 However the above formula should be applied with caution if data is grouped.
-For example, if attrition rate is calculated for Employees with tenure 1 to 4 years, above formula may result artificially inflated attrition rate as employees with tenure more than 4 years are not counted in the denominator.
+For example, if the attrition rate is calculated for employees with a tenure of 1 to 4 years, this formula may result in an artificially inflated attrition rate, as employees with a tenure of more than 4 years would not be counted in the denominator.

 More precise calculations of turnover have also been developed.
-For example, instead of averaging the headcounts from the beginning of the year and the end of the year, we can calculate the denominator of Labour Turnover by averaging the headcount from each day of the year.
+For example, instead of averaging the headcounts from the beginning of the year and the end of the year, the denominator of the labour turnover formula can be calculated by averaging the headcount from each day of the year.
 An even better approach is to avoid the several issues inherent to traditional labour turnover rates by employing more advanced and accurate methods (e.g., event history analysis, realized turnover rates).